3rd Degree Black Belt

 He was the first to go through PAK’s entire junior black ranking system, and after a few short hiatuses, achieved his full black belt in 2013 with a panel consisting of judges from across the United States.
 After fully joining WMA, he assisted Sensei Waterman in growing the school and day to day operations.

-He moved to Seattle in 2015, taking a job as a security officer.
+He moved to Seattle in 2015, taking jobs in security and executive protection.
 The profession and location led to him encountering numerous violent situations.
-While it validated his self-defense training, Ethan felt it necessary to step away from martial arts for several years.
+While it validated his self-defense training, Ethan felt it necessary to step away from martial arts and discontinue rank advancement.

-However, he has gradually resumed training, and in 2018, joined the MMA gym TAP in Bellingham, WA.
-He uses his first-hand experiences to act as an SD consultant to Sensei and has visited several times to assist on tests and mentor the next generation of WMA students.
+However, he uses his first-hand experiences to act as an SD consultant to the dojo instructors and continues to assist on tests and mentor the next generation of WMA students.

 Business Strategy Adviser, MBA